U.S. intelligence agencies brief senators on phone records

 The hastily arranged session lasted for about 2-1/2 hours and was attended by 27 members of the 100-member Senate.

-Feinstein said several other senators had asked for a special session after Britain's Guardian newspaper published a secret court order related to the collection of records of millions of customers of Verizon Communications.
+Feinstein said several other senators had asked for a special session after Britain's Guardian newspaper published a secret court order related to the collection of records of millions of customers of Verizon Communications (VZ.N).

 "Members ... made comments they were astonished they didn't know this was happening," she told reporters.